Robert-M-Lucas-Trio/c-testing/srcMC464/modules/example_module/docs/md_examples.md

     C-->D;
 ```

-> *While Obsidian / Github / Gitlab can render these, an external tool may need to be used to create/edit complex diagrams*
+> *While Obsidian / Github / Gitlab can render these, an external tool may be useful to create/edit complex diagrams*